 - Complaints about captions on SBS: go to the SBS Complaints webpage.

 - Complaints about captions on Foxtel: go to the Foxtel Complaints webpage.

-You can also complain to the ACMA
+You can complain to ACMA

-At anytime you may direct complaints about captions to the Australian Communications and Media Authority (ACMA).
+At any time you may direct complaints about captions to the Australian Communications and Media Authority (ACMA).
 The ACMA is the government body that regulates the television stations.
 If you do not get a response from the TV station (it could take a few weeks), then you can also go to the ACMA and submit the complaint.

 The ACMA should then formally respond and tell you what they are going to do about your complaint.